Tennis, pickleball, gym, fitness, Pilates, swimming, and more! Discover all eight acres of The Paseo Club!

 Pilates is a safe practice for almost anyone — even people with heart conditions, high blood pressure, or high cholesterol.
 The movements can be scaled for people with injuries or limited mobility.

-Which is better, yoga or Pilates?
+comp_IMG_4485Which is better, Yoga or Pilates?

 Pilates is particularly effective for those in recovery from injuries, who want to improve their posture, or develop greater core strength.

-Final thoughts on a yoga or Pilates practice
+Final thoughts on a Yoga or Pilates Practice

+In this article, we have reviewed what yoga and Pilates are, their origins, benefits, and more.
 Now you know how yoga and Pilates are both similar and different, as well as which might be the best fit for you.